Spatz: Clustering Compact RISC-V-Based Vector Units to Maximize Computing Efficiency: Vector Register File

 The \gls{VPU} is based on the \gls{RVV} extension version \num{1.0} of the open-source RISC-V \gls{ISA}~\cite{RISCV2022}.
-The extension adds \num{32} architectural vector registers, $\mathtt{v0}$ to $\mathtt{v32}$, each with $\mathtt{VLEN}$ bytes.
+The extension adds \num{32} architectural vector registers, $\mathtt{v0}$ to $\mathtt{v31}$, each with $\mathtt{VLENB}$ bytes.
 We assume that the \gls{VPU} operates on vector elements \qtyadj{8}{\byte} wide.
-Therefore, each vector register has $\mathtt{vl} = \sfrac{\mathtt{VLEN}}{8}$ vector elements.
+Therefore, each vector register has $\mathtt{vl} = \sfrac{\mathtt{VLENB}}{8}$ vector elements.
 Furthermore, the \gls{RVV} extension adds the concept of a \emph{vector register group} so that a single vector instruction can operate on multiple vector registers.
 The \gls{LMUL} $\ell$, with $\ell \in \{1, 2, 4, 8\}$, represents how many vector registers are combined to form a vector register group.
 As a result, \gls{LMUL} trades available vector registers against longer vectors at runtime.
-Taking it into account, \gls{RVV} provides $\sfrac{32}{\ell}$ vector registers, each with $\sfrac{\ell \times \mathtt{VLEN}}{8}$ elements.
+Taking it into account, \gls{RVV} provides $\sfrac{32}{\ell}$ vector registers, each with $\sfrac{\ell \times \mathtt{VLENB}}{8}$ elements.

 We implement the \gls{VRF} as a multi-banked, multi-ported, latch-based \gls{SCM}.
-The $32\,\mathtt{VLEN}$~bytes of the \gls{VRF} are divided into two \gls{SCM} banks with \gls{3R1W} and $16\,\mathtt{VLEN}$~bytes each.
+We consider the exploration of an \gls{SCM}-based memory as strategic due to the slowdown of \gls{SRAM} scaling.
+In fact, modern \gls{AI} accelerators often use \gls{SCM} \cite{Scherer2022}.
+The $32\,\mathtt{VLENB}$~bytes of the \gls{VRF} are divided into two \gls{SCM} banks with \gls{3R1W} and $16\,\mathtt{VLENB}$~bytes each.
 A single \gls{3R1W} \gls{SCM} cut can provide enough bandwidth for executing the $\mathtt{vfmacc.vv}$ instruction and multiple \gls{SCM} banks ensure that other instructions can execute concurrently with the high-bandwidth vector multiply-accumulate instructions.
 Furthermore, since all operands of a vector instruction can be read simultaneously, we can forgo any ``operand buffers'' to time-multiplex the \gls{VRF} operand fetching.

 \Cref{fig:vrf_architecture} shows the architecture of a \gls{3R1W} latch-based \gls{SCM} with $R$ rows, each $W$-bytes wide.
 This \gls{SCM} architecture is similar to that of~\cite{Teman2016, Jun2016}, with manually-inserted \gls{ICG} cells gating the many clocks reaching the latch array.
 Besides the clock ($\mathtt{CLK}$), write enable ($\mathtt{WE}$), write address ($\mathtt{WADDR}$), and write data ($\mathtt{WDATA}$) ports, the \gls{SCM} also has a write byte strobe ($\mathtt{WBE}$) port to select which bytes are written at each write transaction.
 The write data is stored in registers before being stored in the latch array.
 The three read address ($\mathtt{RADDR[i]}$) ports directly control muxes that select a row to forward to the corresponding read data ($\mathtt{RDATA[i]}$) port.
 Each cell of the storage array comprises eight data latches and an AND2 standard cell, \qty{28}{\gate} in total.
 For comparison, an equivalent storage array cell based on multi-bit flip-flop standard cells would occupy \qty{49}{\gate}.